 SIP trunking (or SIP trunks for short) is a public IP telephony service that’s based on ‘session initiated protocol lines’.

 SIP is delivered over data lines that are used for internet and Wide Area Network (WAN) connections – which you’ve more than likely already got.
 By merging voice as another application on these data lines, the existing analogue or ISDN lines are no longer needed.
 SIP “lines” are automatically created and removed as required.

 So which one is right for your business?

 Business locations that do not require highly advanced contact centre functionality are the best place to move to a fully hosted PBX/Phone System solution, more information here.

 SIP with Modern PBX

-Business locations that have very specific, highly advances contact centre functions, agent level reporting, integrations with various business system etc. are better suited for a on-premise solution with hardware, software and SIP trunk to connect to the global voice network.
+Business locations that have very specific, highly advanced contact centre functions, agent level reporting, integrations with various business systems etc. are better suited for an on-premise solution with hardware, software and SIP trunk to connect to the global voice network.